Research

 ESB, June 2022

 We show that workers with fixed-term contracts are substantially more likely to apply for and be awarded disability insurance (DI) benefits than permanent workers.
-We decompose this differential into (i) selection of worker types into contracts, (ii) the impact of contract type on health, (iii) differences in employer support during illness, and (iv) differences in labour market prospects of ill workers.
+We study whether this differential can be explained by (i) selection of worker types into contracts, (ii) the relation between contract type and the risk of illness, (iii) differences in employer support during illness, and (iv) differences in labour market prospects of ill workers.
 We find that selection actually masks part of the differential, whereas the impact of contract type on health is limited.
-In contrast, differences in employer incentives and labour market prospects during illness jointly explain more than 90% of the difference.
+In contrast, the difference in employer support during illness is a significant cause of the heightened DI risk of temporary workers, especially in slack labour markets.
+We therefore conclude that, conditional on being ill, workers with fixed-term contracts face different support structures and incentives that make them more likely to ultimately apply for and be awarded DI.

 Work in progress